usnistgov/feasst/dev/README.rst

 * Add precompute for BondFourBody, ThreeBody, etc, to speed up?
 But different dihedrals have different coefficients.
 * Add option to not serialize neighbor lists to reduce checkpoint size.
 * Allow one script to contain multiple MonteCarlo, CollectionMatrixSplice, Prefetch in any order? (checkpointing is difficult)
+* When trials start, check to see if there is a trial that uses weight_per_number_fraction but there are fixed particles (or, see if there are weight_per_number for all types unless excluded?)